ShaharIlany/react-redux-plus/readme.md

 ## We 💖 Visual Studio Code

-We made an extension for vscode to help you with the deceleration of new stores and usage of values from states.
+We made an extension for vscode to help you with the deceleration of new stores and usage of values from them.

 Link:
 https://marketplace.visualstudio.com/items?itemName=ShaharIlany.react-redux-plus-snippets

 ## TL;DR

-Look at the sample project files. you can clone this project and give it a try.
+Look at the sample project files.
+You can clone this project and give it a try.

 ## Usage

-To initialize the store please add the following to your code
+To initialize the store please add the following to your code:

 ```typescript
 // Store => used to set the provider down below